rajatdogra/urbanfootprints/README.md

    cd urban-footprints
    ```

-   **Note** - You can also clone the code and skip second step which initialises the DB and creates map for dummy users, as they are already added as part of this repo.
+   **Note** - To test , you can also skip second step which initialises the DB and creates map for dummy users, as they are already added as part of this repo.
 You can directly run this command after cloning the repo
 ```bash
    streamlit run app.py
    ```